yguitton/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 > 2. See if you can do the same with your workflow!
 > 3. Find the history and/or workflow shared by your neighbour
 >
->    Histories shared with specific users can be accessed by those users under `Data → Histories → Histories shared with me`.
+>    Histories shared with specific users can be accessed by those users under `Histories → Shared with Me`.
 >
 {: .hands_on}